Robert Guthrie (microbiologist): Legacy

 On June 28, 2021, IPOPI, ESID and ISNS launched the first International Neonatal Screening Day (INSD) as a tribute to Dr Robert Guthrie.
 INSD helps raise awareness about the value of neonatal screening, encourages improvements on existing screening programmes and the advancement of scientific developments.

+Robert Guthrie Award

+The International Society for Neonatal Screening awards the Robert Guthrie Award to a member "who has made an outstanding contribution to newborn or other population-based screening which is recognized as such world-wide".
+Notable recipients include New Zealand paediatrician Dianne Webster, who directed New Zealand's national newborn screening programme for twenty-five years.